danielstieber/SubscribeToMailchimp/README.md

 In case of trouble check your ProcessWire warning logs.

 ### FAQ
-#### I can't see the subscriber in the list
+#### I can't see the subscriber in the audience
 If you have enabled double opt-in (it is enabled by default) you will not see the subscriber, until he confirmed the subscription in the email sent by Mailchimp

 #### I get an error in my ProccessWire warning logs
-* Check if you have the right List ID and API Key.
+* Check if you have the right audience ID and API Key.
-* Check if you pass fields, that exist in your list.
+* Check if you pass fields, that exist in your audience.
 * Check if you pass a valid email address.

 Go to [Mailchimps Error Glossary](https://developer.mailchimp.com/documentation/mailchimp/guides/error-glossary/) for more Information

 ## Changelog
 _Until now, you can update from every version without changing your code_
+### 0.0.5 (Juli 11, 2019)
+* [#8](https://github.com/danielstieber/SubscribeToMailchimp/issues/8): Fixed a bug, that prevents re-subscribing, if double-top in was disabled – thanks to [@jliebermann](https://github.com/jliebermann) for pointing this out
+* [#7](https://github.com/danielstieber/SubscribeToMailchimp/issues/7): Removed the 'warning', that was logged appeared when trying to add a new subscriber – thanks to [@horst-n](https://github.com/horst-n) for mentioning
+* Updated wording from 'list' to 'audience' ([Introducing Audience](https://mailchimp.com/resources/introducing-your-new-audience-dashboard/))

 ### 0.0.4 (May 27, 2018)
 * [#6](https://github.com/danielstieber/SubscribeToMailchimp/pull/6): Fixed a bug, where you couldn't use the 'ADDRESS' merge field and removed more unused lines - Big thanks to [@ml-eds](https://github.com/ml-eds) for the quick fix!
 * [#4](https://github.com/danielstieber/SubscribeToMailchimp/issues/4): Deleted unused line